onepercentio/oken-waas-sdk-js/README.md

 The parameter  `network`  should be one of the types:

+-   WaaS.endpoints.DEVELOPMENT
+-   WaaS.endpoints.STAGING
+-   WaaS.endpoints.PRODUCTION

+The parameter  `endpoint`  should be one of the types:

+-   WaaS.networks.ETHEREUM.KOVAN
+-   WaaS.networks.ETHEREUM.ROPSTEN
--   WaaS.networks.DEVELOPMENT
+-   WaaS.networks.ETHEREUM.MAINNET
--   WaaS.networks.STAGING
+-   WaaS.networks.CELO.ALFAJORES
--   WaaS.networks.PRODUCTION
+-   WaaS.networks.CELO.FORNO

 As shown above, you could instantiate two elements:  `contracts`  and  `wallets`.
 Ahead we describe each of them.